priya-vijayakumar1304/bart-dialogue-summarizer/README.md

 The fine-tuned model demonstrates:

-- Improved contextual understanding of dialogue flow
+- Improved contextual understanding of conversation flow
 - Better abstraction compared to the baseline model
 - More coherent and structured summaries